 Here are a few quotes that come from this series, which you might think about:

 “If we are serious about pursuing spiritual growth through marriage, we must convince ourselves to refrain from asking the spiritually dangerous question: ‘Did I marry the right person?’
 Once we have exchanged our vows, little can be gained spiritually from ruminating on this question.
 A far better alternative to questioning one’s choice is to learn how to live with one’s choice.”

 “If people get married for a reason as trivial as a romantic high, they will probably end up getting divorced for something as trivial as the loss of romantic intensity.”

 Steve and I can say, “Amen” to that!
 We hear of those types of marriages almost daily.
 And truthfully, we got caught up in that same thing ourselves, a number of years ago.
 I won’t go into the details, because we tell what happened to us in a number of places on this web site (including a few of the articles posted in the About Us section).
 Also, I can hear my husband stirring in the other room, so I want to post this and spend my time with him.

-And finally, as our wedding celebration continues, I want to share with you a few additional marriage tips.
+So finally, as our wedding celebration continues, I want to share with you a few additional marriage tips.
 They are written by others who have celebrated anniversaries.
-The first is written by Lori Freeland in a Crosswalk.com article, the next is written by Tom Walter in one of Theromanticvineyard.com articles, he has written.
-And my favorite is something written by my husband Steve (which was posted earlier this week —in case you missed it).
+The first is written by Lori Freeland in a Crosswalk.com article.
+Tom Walter of Theromanticvineyard.com web site wrote the second article.
+Scott Kendersha wrote the third.
+And my favorite is written by my husband Steve.
 I hope you enjoy, and learn much!